 Granny is taken aback, ‘I should hope soon… But I don’t know, my poor child, I don’t know…’

 Hesitating, she touches the girl’s shoulder, ‘Tomorrow we’ll carve pumpkins for Samhain.
 I’ve got some really big ones in the garden…’ Goddess!
-What did that come from!?!
+Where did that come from!?!
 She slaps a hand over her mouth and hurries out of the kitchen.

 ‘Carving pumpkins!’
 Taïga holds the ragdoll up and scrutinizes its round, blank face.
 ‘I’ve never done that before!
 Did mom use to carve pumpkins and go Trick ‘r Treating?’

-Her voice is so soft, like velvet.
-And her hands feel so good when she strokes my back… I like her!
 The cat purrs and rubs against Taïga’s legs as she walks to the door to set the squirrel free.